pmoorman/growthcasts/collections/_course/module5.md

 - An extensive ‘Frequently asked questions’ section to troubleshoot potential roadblocks you might encounter
 - Learn essential growth hacking skills such as web scraping, email marketing essentials, and more..
 - A PDF <b>swipe file</b> with the very emails that we use in our own engines.
 These are the high-value emails that are proven to convert.
 Normally you’d pay a senior copywriter for this.
 Now you can just copy-paste (and modify to your liking).
 - HD quality videos showing exactly how web scraping is done.
-This is the hardest part of the engine, and the true cornerstone in this engine.
+This is the hardest part of the engine, and the true cornerstone of this technique.
-- A lot of information on how to <b>automate & outsource the entire engine</b> (or parts of it) to scale efficiently and at incredibly low costs.
+- A lot of information on how to <b>automate & outsource the entire engine</b> (or parts of it) to scale efficiently & at low costs.